-Advanced cancer: Must meet (a) AND (b) a.
-The member has a stage III or IV solid organ cancer, lymphoma, or leukemia.
-The member has a Karnofsky Performance Scale score less than or equal to 70 percent OR has failure of two lines of standard of care therapy (chemotherapy or radiation therapy).
-Liver disease: Must meet (a) AND (b) combined or (c) alone The member has evidence of irreversible liver damage, serum albumin (ess than 3.0, ar international normalized ratio (INR) greater than 1.3.
-The member has ascites, subacute bacterial peritonitis, hepatic encephalopathy, hepatorenal syndrome, or recurrent esophageal varices.
+The member has evidence of irreversible liver damage, serum albumin (ess than 3.0, a international normalized ratio (INR) greater than 1.3.
+The member has ascites, subacute bacterial peritonitis, hepatic encephalopathy, hepatorenal syndrome, or recurrent esophageal varices. c.
 The member has evidence of irreversible liver damage and has a Model for End-Stage Liver Disease (MELD) score of greater than 19.
 Cerebral Vascular Accident/stroke: a.
 Inability to take oral nutrition, change in mental status, history of aspiration or aspiration pneumonia.
 Chronic Kidney Disease (CKD) or End Stage Renal Disease (ESRD).
 Severe Dementia or Alzheimer's Disease.
 Other (Fill in): 2.
-Please provide a brief narrative Please provide information that describes findings that support continued enrollment into the program; please include the following in the narrative, update on medical, psychosocial, spiritual needs; the member's acuity; frequency of visits and how the member is still benefiting from the program.
+Please provide a brief Please provide information that describes findings that support continued narrative enrollment into the program; please include the following in the narrative, update on medical, psychosocial, spiritual needs; the member's acuity; frequency of visits and how the member is still benefiting from the program.